kdabir/glide/site/app/docs/quick-start.md

         $ glide --app hello-glide create

-   Creates a directory for your project `hello-glide`
+   It creates a directory for your project `hello-glide`

 2. `cd` into this directory